Ansys is committed to setting today's students up for success, by providing free simulation engineering software to students.

 March 29, 2023

-An electromagnetic wave consists of electric and magnetic waves running perpendicular to each other.
-Electromagnetic interference (EMI) occurs because of a close relationship between electricity and magnetism.
-Each factor responds differently to frequency, voltage, current, and distance, but with recent advancements in designing electronic systems, the electromagnetic field (E-field) factor is mainly responsible for interference.
-Electromagnetic coupling occurs when the E-field factor produced by one circuit element, such as a transistor, interacts with another circuit element.
+Electromagnetic coupling occurs when the electromagnetic field (E-field component) produced by one circuit element, such as a transistor, interacts with another circuit element.
 This interaction results in the transfer of energy between the two elements, which affects the operation of the integrated circuits.

 To determine the cause of EMI coupling, it’s most important to understand how it is coupled from source to receiver.
 There are four methods of EMI coupling: conduction, radiation, capacitive, and inductive.

 EMI through radiation doesn’t require any physical connection between the source and receiver.
 Radiation coupling usually occurs at higher frequencies, when the unwanted electromagnetic signals are radiated from the circuit operating at high frequency and received by a different chip or circuit nearby.
-For example, when you take off or land in an airplane, you are requested to turn off your electronic devices because electromagnetic radiation from electronics can interfere with airplanes’ electronic devices and systems.
+For example, whenever you take off or land in an airplane, you are requested to turn off your electronic devices because electromagnetic radiation from electronics can interfere with airplanes’ electronic devices and systems.
 Radiation coupling can disrupt proper functioning or cause malfunction.

 The electric field component is responsible for capacitive coupling, whereas magnetism is responsible for inductive coupling.
 Capacitive coupling happens when two conductors are running very close to each other.
 The changing voltage in the source capacitively transfers the charge to the victim conductor.
 This mostly happens on closely routed signals on the chip, in which the electronic circuits are closely packed.

 Inductive coupling depends upon the magnetic field generated by the source around the victim conductor.
 The changes in the magnetic field results in inducing unwanted current in the nearby victim conductor.
 Inductive coupling occurs when two circuit elements are in close proximity to each other but are not directly connected.
+However, much longer-range inductive coupling is possible, especially with conductive rings surrounding a source.

 The fast growth of electronic technologies in the last few years is making designers create compact, efficient, and very high-speed chip designs.
 This has led to major challenges for chip designers, one of which is EMI issues.
 EMI directly affects the performance and reliability of chips.
 The E-field factor of EMI is mainly responsible for the coupling of unwanted signals between the circuits.